Should You Shave Your Chest? Find Out What Women Think!

 Manscaping has changed the dating scene, and there’s no going back.
 Once women realized that they don’t have to put up with guys at their smelliest, greasiest or hairiest, they made it clear that we can get in line or sleep alone.
 Every man in modern society has paid close attention to that change, and it’s why you’re here now.

 You’ve embraced manscaping in general, but it’s a big topic with a lot of subtle question marks.
 One of those involves your chest.
 Should you shave it?
 Should you trim it?
+Is there something to tell you how to grow chest hair?
 Does it matter?
 Movies and magazines would suggest that all guys are walking Greek statues.
 We’re all cut and muscular and don’t have body hair.
 That’s just crazy.
 For those of us who are mortal, a smooth, chiseled body comes at the end of a lot of hard work.

 You might assume that women want everyone to look like a movie star.
 If so, you’re about to be surprised.
 As sexy as those guys often look, they don’t represent the majority.
 Women’s taste in chest hair isn’t one-dimensional.
 Once you understand the nuances of the discussion, you can make an informed decision about your own chest hair and have more success with the ladies.
 That’s what we’re promising today.